 may or may not evaluate to true.
 Given that x and y are constant values, it is expected that consistent results will be achieved on the same platform.
 However, it is questionable whether the logic performs as expected when a float that is twice that of another is tested for equality when divided by 2 as above.

 Overflow in Java yields Infinity and underflow yields 0.0.
 In neither case is an exception raised.
 Such values may be expected to occur in particular applications, such as scientific data analysis.
-If such exceptional values are possible, code should be used to segment these exceptional values or sanitize them from generic portions of code such as libraries that may not be able to handle such values safely.
+If such exceptional values are possible and reach code, such as libraries, that are unable to handle such values, computational problems will arise.

 Floating point operations are platform dependent.
 Different platforms can yield different results.
 To counter this problem, Java introduced the strictfp keyword.
 The strictfp modifier ensures that all floating point operations yield the same result across different JVMs and platforms.
 For example:

 public class FloatingSum {